Hochschild homology of structured algebras

-associative with respect to composition in $\tCE$.
-When $\e,\tCE,i$ and $\Phi$ are symmetric monoidal, $F$ is also symmetric monoidal. \end{THM}
+which are natural in $A$ and associative with respect to composition in $\tCE$. \end{THM}

-The same holds for a reduced version of the Hochschild complex.
+The same holds for a reduced version of the Hochschild complex. \\

-This theorem applies to any category $\e$ and chosen extension $\tCE$.
-For each of the applications discussed above we have explicit extension categories, and the PROP $\D$ mentioned above in each case is the ``closed-to-closed'' part of the extension category.
-To prove that a candidate category acts on the Hochschild complex of a certain type of algebras, using the above theorem, all we need to do is check that they indeed are extension categories.
+{\bf How to apply the theorem in practice.} This theorem applies to any prop with $\Ai$--multiplication $\e$ and chosen extension $\tCE$.
+In practice, one starts with such an $\e$, which is the prop describing the type of algebra one is interested in.
+One can then construct its Hochschild core category $C\e$.
+This category is a bi-colored prop built to act on the pair $(A,C_*(A,A))$ for any $\e$--algebra $A$.
+However, it only has non-trivial operations of the form $A^{\ot m_1}\to C(A,A)^{\ot n_2}\ot A^{\ot m_2}$, encoded as morphisms from $\oc{m_1}{0}$ to $\oc{m_2}{n_2}$.
+To construct operations on the Hochschild complex of $\e$--algebras, one then needs to enhance the bi-colored prop $C\e$ to a larger category $\tCE$ that also has non-trivial morphisms with source $\oc{m_1}{n_1}$ for at least some $n_1\neq 0$.
+The theorem is thus saying that it suffices for the prop $\tCE$ to contain $C\e$ to ensure that $\tCE$ defines natural operations on the Hochschild complex of $\e$--algebras.

-In the present paper, small extension categories are constructed using ad hoc methods coming from the geometry of the situation.
-Given any PROP with $\Ai$--multiplication $(\e,i)$, there exists a universal extension which is much larger than the extensions considered here, though share the same homology in these particular cases (see \cite[Rem 2.4 and Thm B,C]{Wah12}).
+For each of the applications discussed above we have explicit such extension categories $\tCE$, and the prop $\D$ mentioned above in each case is the ``closed-to-closed'' part of $\tCE$.
+These categories $\tCE$ are constructed using ad hoc methods coming from the geometry of the situation.
+Given any prop with $\Ai$--multiplication $(\e,i)$, there exists a universal extension which is much larger than the extensions considered here (see \cite{Wah12}).
+In the particular cases where $\e=\OO$ or $H_0(\OO)$, it is however shown in \cite[Rem 2.4 and Thm B,C]{Wah12} that the universal extension is quasi-isomorphic to the props constructed here, so on the level of homology our small models do actually give all the operations.

-The proof of the main theorem, inspired by \cite{costello07}, uses simple properties of the double bar construction, and a quotiented version of it to take care of the equivariant version of the theorem under the action of the symmetric groups.
+The proof of the main theorem, inspired by, though independent of, \cite{costello07}, uses simple properties of the double bar construction, and a quotiented version of it to take care of the equivariant version of the theorem under the action of the symmetric groups.
 Our action is explicit thanks to the construction of an explicit pointwise chain homotopy inverse to the quasi-isomorphism of functors $C(B(\Phi,\e,\e))\to C(\Phi)$.
 (See Proposition~\ref{beta}.)
 As an example of how our theory can be applied, we give in Section \ref{strict_section} explicit formulas for the product, coproduct, and $\Delta$--operator on the Hochschild complex of strict Frobenius algebras.